Nauja/Entropy/Draft.md

     return 1 - clamp(max / n, 0, 1)
 ```

+Notes:

+* Calls to lambda functions passed as arguments shouldn't
+be considered because they are expected to be called

 ## Function parameters could be packed

 Multiple parameters that are always passed together